 On July 27, 2022, the Company granted 15,900 options to purchase shares to a member of the Board.
-The options have an exercise price of \$10.06, the average price of the stock on that date, vest ratably on each monthly anniversary of the grant date in the three year period following the grant date and will expire, if unexercised, on July 27, 2032.
+The options have an exercise price of \$10.06, the average price of the stock on that date, vest ratably on each monthly anniversary of the grant date in the three-year period following the grant date and will expire, if unexercised, on July 27, 2032.

 On March 30, 2023, the Board unanimously approved to increase the maximum number of ordinary shares reserved for issuance under the Amended and Restated 2021 Equity Incentive Plan.
-The aggregate number of shares reserved for awards under the Amended and Restated 2021 Equity Incentive Plan was increased by 879,180 shares, which represented 5% of ordinary shares outstanding on March 29, 2023, to 2,880,992, which is equal to 16% of the issued and outstanding ordinary shares in the capital of the Company as of September 30, 2023.
-Of the 2,880,992 reserved shares, 2,342,160 shares were reserved for awards previously granted and 538,832 shares remained available for future awards.
+The aggregate number of shares reserved for awards under the Amended and Restated 2021 Equity Incentive Plan was increased by 879,180 shares, which represented 5% of ordinary shares outstanding on March 29, 2023, to 2,880,992.
+As of December 31, 2023, of the 2,880,992 reserved shares under the Amended and Restated 2021 Equity Incentive Plan, 2,342,160 shares were reserved for awards previously granted and 538,832 shares remained available for future awards under such plan.